 When leaving Reykjavik, take Highway 1 [The Ring Road] to the west.
-Your GPS may offer you multiple route choices, however taking the bull by the horns and paying the $10 [each way] toll for a passage under the water is the fastest option.
+Your GPS may offer you multiple route choices, however, taking the bull by the horns and paying the $10 [each way] toll for a passage under the water is the fastest option.
 Discover more about road tolls in Iceland below.
 Shortly after the passage, you will certainly pass a community called Borgarnes.
 After the community, you will certainly stumble upon Highway 54 to your left.
 When you get on Highway 54, you are on the road that circumnavigates Snæfellsnes Peninsula!
 Yes … it truly is that easy!
-Additionally, there are a selection of Snæfellsnes Peninsula tours you could extract from Reykjavik also!
+Additionally, there is a selection of Snæfellsnes Peninsula tours you could extract from Reykjavik also!

 Where to stay on the Snæfellsnes Peninsula

-Although there are a selection of hotels/hostels on the Snæfellsnes Peninsula, we constantly suggest staying in an Airbnb when traveling in Iceland in order to get the most bang for your buck.
+Although there is a selection of hotels/hostels on the Snæfellsnes Peninsula, we constantly suggest staying in an Airbnb when traveling in Iceland in order to get the most bang for your buck.
 Schedule your stay in Grundarfjörður.
 This wonderful town is nestled in between the mountains and the arms as well as is mins far from Kirkjufell, is among one of the most gone to areas in Iceland.
 We stayed at the

 If you intend to book your remain at Lárperla, always remember to utilize our voucher code to get $35 off your Airbnb remain on the Snæfellsnes Peninsula

 Just what to do and see on the Snæfellsnes Peninsula.

 You might spend weeks checking out the Snæfellsnes Peninsula because it is so magical and also diverse.
 If you only have a couple of days or a couple of hours, make sure to hit the websites below!